clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 Create a RPM
 ------------

-autospec helps build RPMs following these basic steps:
+The basic autospec process is described in the following steps:

 #.
-Run autospec, passing in the tarball URL and package name.
+The :command:`make autospec` command generates a :file:`.spec` file based on
+   analysis of code and control files, if present.

+#. autospec creates a ``build root`` with mock config.

+#. autospec attempts to build an RPM from the generated :file:`.spec`.

+#. autospec detects any missed declarations in the :file:`.spec`.

 #.
-If there are build failures or dependency issues, supply the necessary
-   dependency, ban, or exclusion information via control files to autospec.

-   View the `autospec README`_ for more information on control files.

-   If a binary dependency doesn't exist in |CL|, you will need to build it before running autospec again.
+If build errors occur, autospec will scan the build log to try and detect
+   the root cause.

 #.
-Run autospec again.
+If autospec detects the root cause and knows how to continue, it will restart
+   the build automatically at step 1 with updated build instructions.

 #.
-Repeat steps 2-3 until all errors are resolved, resulting in a successful
-   build.
+Otherwise, autospec will stop the build for user inspection and editing of
+   control files to resolve the errors.
+The user resumes the process at step 1 after errors are resolved.

+   If a binary dependency doesn't exist in |CL|, you will need to build it before running autospec again.

+   View the `autospec README`_ for more information on control files.

+Following these steps, autospec continues to rebuild the package, based on new information discovered from build failures, until it has a valid :file:`.spec`.
+If no build errors occur, RPM packages are successfully built.

 Examples
 ********

+Make sure all `Prerequisites`_ are fulfilled before using these examples.

 Example 1: First time setup
 ===========================